 - Severe COVID-19 symptoms.
 Obesity increases the likelihood of developing severe COVID symptoms if you become infected.

-The good news is that even modest weight loss can prevent or improve the health risks associated with excessive weight.
+The good news is that even modest weight loss of 5% (10 lbs in a 200 lb patient) can prevent or improve the health risks associated with excessive weight.
 With a healthier diet, increased physical activity, and lifestyle changes, you can lose weight and keep it off.
 Prescription medications and weight-loss surgery such as bariatric surgery are additional tools used for treating obesity.

-Achieving and maintaining one’s optimal weight is not easy
+Achieving and maintaining maintaining a healthier weight is not easy

 It is no secret that weight loss can be very hard work.
 And maintaining weight loss can be equally challenging.
 If both were easy, there would be far fewer people across the globe struggling with weight loss and weight management.
 On the contrary, millions and millions of people across the globe are overweight.